suprsend/suprsend-java-sdk/README.md

 ### Installation

 You can include the jar using following two ways:
-1. As a Maven dependency for maven projects suprsend-java-sdk is present as a maven dependency on maven central.
+1. As a Maven dependency for maven projects:

+   suprsend-java-sdk is present as a maven dependency on maven central.
    Add following to your pom.xml to include the sdk:
    ```